-Osteochondral lesions or fractures of the cartilage which sits on top of the Talus (ankle bone), most commonly occur in combination with an ankle sprain.
+Osteochondral lesions (or fractures) of the cartilage, which sits on top of the Talus (ankle bone), most commonly occur in combination with an ankle sprain.
+An osteochondral lesion may not be diagnosed immediately.
+It may only be identified if a sprain doesn't fully heal and the ankle continues to cause problems, when further investigations would be made.

 Signs and Symptoms